Qausim/cd0354-monolith-to-microservices-project/README.md

 ### 2. S3
 Create an AWS S3 bucket.
 The S3 bucket is used to store images that are displayed in Udagram.

-Set the config values for environment variables prefixed with `AWS_` in `set_env.sh`.
+Set the config values for environment variables prefixed with `AWS_` in `.env`.

 ### 3. Backend API
 Launch the backend API locally.
 The API is the application's interface to S3 and the database.

-* To download all the package dependencies, run the command from the directory `udagram-api/`:
+* To download all the package dependencies, run the command from the directory `udagram-api-user/` and `udagram-api-feed/`:
     ```bash
     npm install .
     ```